datvance/simple-google-photos-grid/readme.md

 # Simple Google Photos WordPress Plugin
 Provides a WordPress widget to display photos from a public Google Photos album.
 [See a demo](https://josheli.com).
+Read more [about the plugin](https://josheli.com/knob/2017/11/21/simple-google-photos-a-wordpress-plugin/).

 ## Installation and Usage
 [Install](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins) as you would any other WordPress plugin.